Two reasons why 405th AFSB sexual assault response coordinator is excited about 2025

-Laiza Correa Sboron is the 405th Army Field Support Brigade’s sexual assault response coordinator.
-She said she’s extremely excited about the new year for two reasons – the Army’s first standalone regulation for sexual harassment and assault response and prevention comes out Feb.
+KAISERSLAUTERN, Germany – Laiza Correa Sboron said she’s very excited about 2025.
+The sexual assault response coordinator with the 405th Army Field Support Brigade is excited about the new year for two reasons – the Army’s first standalone regulation for sexual harassment and assault response and prevention comes out Feb.
 10, and the Army is celebrating its 250th birthday this year.

+“I love my job, and I love the Army.
+I was once in uniform, and I always say I left the Army, but the Army never left me,” said Sboron who served nine years active duty, completing her service as a captain and an operations officer in 2012 at the 2nd Signal Brigade in Germany.
+“I would encourage anyone to allow themselves the gift of serving in the Army.
+It changed my life forever.”

+Sboron, who is assigned to 21st Theater Sustainment Command as an Army civilian and embedded with the 405th AFSB since last April as the brigade SARC, said one of the things she loves about the Army is the strong emphasis it places on taking care of its people.

 |Date Taken: